Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning: Limitations

 \section{Limitations}

 This study primarily focuses on the generation of English sentences using pre-trained LLMs, a limitation shaped by the datasets we employed.
 Specifically, we used the ComVE~\citep{wang:2020:semeval}, CommonGen~\citep{CommonGen} and DimonGen~\citep{liu:2023:dimongen} datasets, which are well-regarded for evaluating diversified commonsense reasoning in English.
 Therefore, our evaluation of the generation quality was limited to English, which is a morphologically limited language.
 Future research could expand this scope to include multilingual pre-trained models, thereby encompassing a broader linguistic spectrum.
+Three GCR datasets contain multiple human-written sentences (3-5 for each sample), which could be considered as golden references for quality evaluation.
+The focus of our paper is on diversity and in \autoref{sec:exp:LLMvsHuman}, we compare the human and LLM produced ratings for commonsense generation diversity.
+Therefore, we only conducted additional human evaluation for the diversity of the sentences generated.

 Our approach is primarily geared towards optimizing the trade-off between diversity and quality in text generation.
 Consequently, we maintained consistent default instructions across all experiments, adopting the standard commonsense generation prompts used in~\citet{li:2023:deliberate} as our default instructions.